Pylons/pyramid/docs/designdefense.rst

       name="root"
       />

 This declaration associates a :term:`view` with a route pattern.

-We've tried to make the most common usages of :mod:`repoze.bfg` palatable for XML-haters.
-For example, the ``bfg_view`` decorator function allows you to replace ``<view>`` statements in a ZCML file with decorators attached to functions or methods.
-In the future, :mod:`repoze.bfg` will contain a mode that makes configuration completely imperative as described in :ref:`zcml_encouragement`.
-In version 1.2, no :mod:`repoze.bfg` developer will need to interact with ZCML/XML unless they choose to.

-However, currently, there are times when a :mod:`repoze.bfg` application developer will be required to interact with ZCML, and thus XML.
-Alas; it is what it is.
+All :mod:`repoze.bfg` declarations are singleton tags, unlike many other XML configuration systems.
+No XML *values* in ZCML are meaningful; it's always just XML tags and attributes.
+So in the very common case it's not really very much different than an otherwise "flat" configuration format like ``.ini``, except a deeloper *can* supply a directive that requires nesting, and multiple "sections" can exist with the same "name" (e.g. two ``<route>`` declarations) must be able to exist simultaneously.

 You might think some other configuration file format would be better.
 But all configuration formats suck in one way or another.
-I personally don't think any of our lives would be markedly better if the format were YAML, JSON, or INI.
+I personally don't think any of our lives would be markedly better if the declarative configuration format used by :mod:`repoze.bfg` were YAML, JSON, or INI.
 It's all just plumbing that you mostly cut and paste once you've progressed 30 minutes into your first project.
-Most of the folks who tend to agitate for another configuration file format are folks that haven't yet spent that 30 minutes.
+Folks who tend to agitate for another configuration file format are folks that haven't yet spent that 30 minutes.

 .. _model_traversal_confusion: